landoskape/dominoes/docs/pointerDemonstration.md

 encoded representations to choose one of the inputs as the next output.
 This is done however many times is requested.

+As is common in the literature, previously chosen inputs are masked so the output is a permutation of the inputs.

 ![pointer decoder](media/schematics/pointerDecoderArchitecture.png)

 ### Training